Rainbow crossing: History

-In May 2012, Tel Aviv city hall painted a crosswalk in rainbow colours for a photo shoot to promote TYP: Ivri Lider and Johnny Goldstein, the act scheduled to headline the Gay Pride Parade's main concert.
+This inspired similar crossings in Sydney, Australia, the following year, as well as some temporary rainbow crossings in other cities such as Tel Aviv for a photo shoot to promote TYP: Ivri Lider and Johnny Goldstein, the act scheduled to headline the Gay Pride Parade's main concert.
 These photos, reminiscent of the Beatles Abbey Road album cover were posted on Facebook and the crosswalk was repainted white a few hours later.